Welcome to the School Council page

 Each school council representative completed a manifesto, before being elected by the children in their class.
 The school council help us to share information and make

 decisions within our school.

-So that children can share their ideas and create discussions within their class.
+To give children the opportunity to share their ideas and create discussions within their class.
 These ideas could help to create a project which can benefit the whole school.

-We are very proud of all we have achieved this year.
+We were very proud of our previous achievements.
 Keep reading to find out more!

 If you have an idea to add to our agenda, pop it in your class suggestion box.

 Our notice board in the playground is full of information.
 Have a look at the minutes from our last meeting.